by Laura McLoughlin

 You can typically judge how good your content is by how unique it is.
 For example, new research or survey results can be very attractive to both web editors and their readers.
 If you don’t have the resources to pull together, however, don’t worry.
 Unique perspectives of contemporary or evergreen topics can be desirable, too.

 DO NOT send duplicates

 Duplicating is likely to pass little value when it comes to your SEO, so if you’re planning on sending identical guest posts to ten different publishers, think again.
-Not only that, but if your business is caught flooding the web with identical articles, you’re unlikely to land future placements with the same ticked off editors.
+Not only that but if your business is caught flooding the web with identical articles, you’re unlikely to land future placements with the same ticked-off editors.

 Make your content as unique as possible, which should come naturally if you are considering the individual audiences and tones of different websites.
 Even similarly themed websites can have completely different vibes once you read them.
 Just have a look at this music website compared to this one.

 Another thing you should approach with as much authenticity as possible is your anchor text.
-There are plenty of articles around the web which will inform you of the best ways to manipulate this for your SEO gain, but more recently, Google has been trying to clamp down on this kind of activity.
+There are plenty of articles around the web that will inform you of the best ways to manipulate this for your SEO gain, but more recently, Google has been trying to clamp down on this kind of activity.
 If you really want to get this right, just be natural.

 DO make sure the website is relevant to your business

 Macaroni and cheese, tea and biscuits, pancakes and syrup: some things just go together.